Using Indices of Points on an Elliptic Curve to Construct A Diophantine Model of $\Z$ and Define $\Z$ Using One Universal Quantifier in Very Large Subrings of Number Fields, Including $\Q$: An Outline of the Proof of Theorem

 or, in other words,

-If not for absolute values in \eqref{eq:abs}, we would be done, since we would be able to define a square of $k$ by subtracting $k$ from $s$.
+If not for absolute values in \eqref{eq:abs}, we would be done, since we would be able to define a square of $k$.
 We deal with absolute values via considering all possible cases and using \eqref{divcond} in Lemma \ref{le:define}.

 Over $\Z$, given integers $U>0, V>0, X\not =0, Y\not = 0$ such that $\displaystyle \frac{U}{V}$ and $\displaystyle \frac{X}{Y}$ satisfy the chosen Weierstrass equation and such that $(U,V)=1, (X,Y)=1$, we can conclude that $(U,V,X,Y)=(U_n, V_n, X_n, Y_n)$ for some unique $n \in \Z_{\not=0}$.
-Unfortunately, if we now assume that $(U>0, V>0, X\not =0, Y\not = 0) \in R^4$, where $R$ is, as above, our ring with infinitely many primes inverted, and $\displaystyle \frac{U}{V}$ and $\displaystyle \frac{X}{Y}$ satisfy the chosen Weierstrass equation with $(U,V)_R=1, (X,Y)_R=1$, then we will be able to conclude only that $U=\tilde U_n=U_n\bar U_n, V=\tilde V_n=V_n\bar V_n$, where $\bar U_n, \bar V_n$ are rational numbers whose reduced numerators and denominators are divisible by the inverted primes only.
+Unfortunately, if we now assume that $(U>0, V>0, X\not =0, Y\not = 0) \in R^4$, where $R$ is, as above, our ring with infinitely many primes inverted, and $\displaystyle \frac{U}{V}$ and $\displaystyle \frac{X}{Y}$ satisfy the chosen Weierstrass equation with then we will be able to conclude only that $U=\tilde U_n=U_n\bar U_n, V=\tilde V_n=V_n\bar V_n$, where $\bar U_n, \bar V_n$ are rational numbers whose reduced numerators and denominators are divisible by the inverted primes only.
 (A similar conclusion will apply to $(X,Y)$.)
-However, since we are only interested in the divisibility by the non-inverted indicator primes, the ``bar'' parts do not matter or in other words, for any $k, m \in \Z_{\not = 0}$ we still have that
+However, since we are only interested in the divisibility by the non-inverted indicator primes, the ``bar'' parts do not matter or in other words, for any $k, m, n \in \Z_{\not = 0}$ we still have that

-This is so, because $(k,m)=1 \Longleftrightarrow (\tilde V_k, \tilde V_m)_R=1$ and $\tilde V_n |_R\tilde V^3_m\tilde V^3_k \Longleftrightarrow V_n |_R V^3_mV^3_k$, etc. The fact that we can express the condition of being relatively prime in our ring in polynomial terms is demonstrated in Lemma \ref{le:reprime}.
+This is so, because $(k,m)=1, (k,V_m)=1, (m,V_k)=1 \Longleftrightarrow (\tilde V_k, \tilde V_m)_R=1$ and $\tilde V_n |_R\tilde V_m\tilde V_k \Longleftrightarrow V_n |_R V_mV_k$, etc. The fact that we can express the condition of being relatively prime in our ring in polynomial terms is demonstrated in Lemma \ref{le:reprime}.
 Unfortunately, when the underlying field has a class number greater than one, there are other technical complications requiring raising variables to the power divisible by a class number to obtain relatively prime numerators and denominators.
 (See Notation \ref{not:2}, Item \ref{it:d} and Remark \ref{rem:d}.)

 The last point that needs to be explained is the density of the inverted and the non-inverted prime sets.
 In \cite{Po2} and \cite{PS}, it was shown that the natural density of the indicator primes corresponding to the prime multiples of any infinite order point is 0.
 So the only remaining question is the density of the indicator primes corresponding to prime power multiples of such a point, when the power is at least 2.
 This density is also 0 and the corresponding calculation is much easier.
 It was first carried out in \cite{CS} and is reproduced in the appendix of this paper for the convenience of the reader.